hashicorp/terraform-provider-boundary/docs/index.md

 - **auth_method_id** (String, Optional) The auth method ID e.g. ampw_1234567890
 - **password_auth_method_login_name** (String, Optional) The auth method login name for password-style auth methods
 - **password_auth_method_password** (String, Optional) The auth method password for password-style auth methods
 - **recovery_kms_hcl** (String, Optional) Can be a heredoc string or a path on disk.
 If set, the string/file will be parsed as HCL and used with the recovery KMS mechanism.
 While this is set, it will override any other authentication information; the KMS mechanism will always be used.
+See Boundary's KMS docs for examples: https://boundaryproject.io/docs/configuration/kms
 - **token** (String, Optional) The Boundary token to use, as a string or path on disk containing just the string.
 If set, the token read here will be used in place of authenticating with the auth method specified in "auth_method_id", although the recovery KMS mechanism will still override this.
 Can also be set with the BOUNDARY_TOKEN environment variable.